Key Takeaways:

 If you receive a copyright infringement notice from Etsy, it means that the platform has detected that you have used copyrighted material without permission and has removed the infringing content.

+This can result in the removal or disablement of your listing or even your entire shop.
 Etsy takes intellectual property rights very seriously and will act swiftly upon receiving a report of the alleged infringement.

 It’s important to note that Etsy will not reach out to you to ask for clarification or information before removing the infringing material.